volodymyrhudyma/blog/content/blog/top-mistakes-most-react-developers-make.md

 If there were any othe child components, they too would all also be destroyed and re-mounted.

-If the DOM elements are of the same type, React goes through their attributes and updates pnly the changed ones:
+If the DOM elements are of the same type, React goes through their attributes and updates only the changed ones:

 ```jsx
 <div className="parent" />